How to use the CLI

 XPlanung presentational objects can be augmented with style properties (stylesheetId, schriftinhalt) via the convert command with the option --add-style-properties:

-If the option --ppo-to-pto is added, XP_PPO are converted to XP_PTO objects in order to populate schriftinhalt.
+--ppo-to-pto is added, XP_PPO are converted to XP_PTO objects in order to populate schriftinhalt.

 The underlying rules can e.g. be exported like this: